Certificate & Diploma in Communicative Arabic

 Other Learning Opportunities

-Students will have the opportunity to attend relevant seminars and lectures available in the School, such as those organised by the Centre of Near and Middle Eastern Studies, Centre Of Islamic Studies, Centre for Islamic and Middle Eastern Law and the Department of the Languages and Cultures of Near and Middle East.
+Students will have the opportunity to attend relevant seminars and lectures available in the School, such as those organised by the Centre of Near and Middle Eastern Studies, Centre of Islamic Studies, Centre for Islamic and Middle Eastern Law and the Arabic Department of the School of Languages and Linguistics.

 "Whether it be in learning a language or baking a cake, when looking to create success, one must have a recipe to follow.
 The Diploma in Communicative Arabic is that recipe.
 From incredibly motivating and inspiring teachers who go far beyond what can ever be expected of them, to a course curriculum that could not have been better structured - the foundations of excellence are very well laid.
 And then you add course materials which seem to understand the difficulties of Arabic learners, and last but not least an amazing group of class mates to keep that motivation going.
 Blend together with a year of solid personal effort and there you have it - success."